earlye/m.js/README.md

 Here's what happens.
 Your browser loads the HTML.
-As a part of this process, the browser loads and executed m.js. m.js waits until the entire document is loaded, and then looks in the document for a
-<script> element with a "main" attribute.
-When m.js finds that
-element, it loads the script specified by the "main" sttribute, in this example, app.js, relative to the html document. m.js registers a callback so it knows when app.js is finished loading.
+As a part of this process, the browser loads and executed m.js. m.js waits until the entire document is loaded, and then looks in the document for a &lt;script&gt; element with a "main" attribute.
+When m.js finds that element, it loads the script specified by the "main" sttribute, in this example, app.js, relative to the html document. m.js registers a callback so it knows when app.js is finished loading.
 While it loads,